venkatapavan2905/CIC/README.md

-# Jenkins Pipeline for Java based application using Maven, SonarQube, Argo CD, Helm and Kubernetes
+# Jenkins Pipeline for Java based application using Maven, SonarQube, Argo CD and Kubernetes

 ![Screenshot 2023-03-28 at 9 38 09 PM](https://user-images.githubusercontent.com/43399466/228301952-abc02ca2-9942-4a67-8293-f76647b6f9d8.png)

-Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:
+Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD and Kubernetes:

 Prerequisites:

    -  Java application code hosted on a Git repository
    -  Jenkins server
    -  Kubernetes cluster
-   -  Helm package manager
    -  Argo CD

 Steps: